Provably Cost-Sensitive Adversarial Defense via Randomized Smoothing: Additional Details Experiments Results

+For \GaussianR, \SmoothAdvR~and \SmoothMixR, the parameter $\lambda$ is carefully tuned to ensure the best trade-off between overall accuracy and cost-sensitive robustness, where we enumerate all values from $\{1.0, 1.1, \ldots,2.0\}$ and observe nearly in all cases of cost matrices, setting $\lambda=1.1$ achieves the best result.
+For MACER, the parameter $\lambda$ (which corresponds to the ratio between cross-entropy loss and robustness loss in \citet{zhai2020macer} is fixed at 4 by default.
+Similarly, in our \Ours~method, we set $\lambda_1=3$ and $\lambda_2=3$ according to observation from Table \ref{table:lambda_tuning}.

-In this section, we study the effect of hyperparameters $\gamma_1$ and $\gamma_2$ used in our method proposed in Section \ref{method} on the two evaluation metrics, certified overall accuracy: and cost-sensitive robustness.
-Note that our goal is to improve cost-sensitive robustness without sacrificing overall accuracy, where $\gamma_1$ controls the margin of normal classes and $\gamma_2$ controls the margin of sensitive classes.
-In particular, we report the parameter tuning results on CIFAR-10.
-Here, the cost matrix is selected as a seedwise cost matrix with a sensitive seed class ``cat''.
-We choose the specific ``cat'' class only for the purpose of illustration, as we observe similar trends in our experiments for other cost matrices, similar to the results shown in Table~\ref{table1}.
-In addition, we consider two comparison baselines: \begin{itemize} \item[1.]
-MACER~\citep{zhai2020macer} with $\gamma=8$, restricting only on correctly classified examples. \item[2.]
-Our method with $\gamma_{1}=8$ and $\gamma_{2}=8$, the only difference with MACER is that our method contains misclassified examples for sensitive classes. \end{itemize}
+We present the results of varying hyperparameters $\gamma_1$ and $\gamma_2$ in our \Ours~method, evaluated across the main metrics: $\bm{\mathrm{Acc}}$ , $\bm{\mathrm{Rob}_{\textbf{cs}}}$ and $\bm{\mathrm{Rob}_{\mathrm{cost}}}$.
+Our goal is to improve cost-sensitive robustness without sacrificing overall accuracy, where $\gamma_1$ controls the margin for normal classes and $\gamma_2$ for sensitive classes.
+We report results on CIFAR-10 under the ``S-Seed'' setting, where ``cat'' is selected as the sensitive seed class and misclassifications to other classes incur equal cost.
+This choice serves illustrative purposes, as similar trends are observed across other cost matrices, consistent with the results in Tables~\ref{table:seedwise_pairwise matrix CIFAR-10} and \ref{table:seedwise_pairwise matrix ImageNette}.
+A grid search (Table \ref{table:tuning}) reveals that the combination $(\gamma_1, \gamma_2) = (4, 16)$ yields satisfactory results.